 This would explain the 27 grams of sugar.

 The top 5 ingredients in this "Green" Goodness drink are not even "green" - they are sugary fruit juices.

-But let’s take a look at the amount of the “green” ingredients.
+But let's take a look at the amount of the "green" ingredients that it does contain.

 A while back, I received some interesting information on 1/23/13 from a reader named Luke (thank you!) who brought to my attention the actual content of the "green" ingredients.

 When you see the amounts in "mg", it looks like a lot.
 But he converted the "mg" amounts to a teaspoon amount and the results were even surprising to me.